SwatiVerma2/Docker-Notes/command.md

 ### 6. To go inside container
 `docker attach <container-name>`

+- This command is used to attach your terminal to a running Docker container.
+When you execute this command, your terminal session will be merged with the container's standard input, output, and error streams.
+- This means that anything you type in your terminal will be sent to the container, and any output from the container will be displayed in your terminal.

 ### 7. To view all the containers or To list the status of all the containers
 `docker ps -a`

 ### 8. To list only running containers
 `docker ps`

+### 9. To create a container but not to start
+`docker create [Options] --name <container-name> <image-name>`

+Eg. docker create -d --name my_container nginx

 ### 9. To stop containers
 `docker stop <container-name>`